chaire-raimo/chaire-raimo.github.io/_posts/2020-11-19-sophIA-summit.md

 on *Adversarial examples and robustness certificates*.

-You can find more information on the <a href="https://univ-cotedazur.fr/events-uca/sophia-summit">SophI.A Summit website</a>.
+More information about the event can be found on the <a href="https://univ-cotedazur.fr/events-uca/sophia-summit">SophI.A Summit website</a>.